MuG: A Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields: Abstract

 \section{Abstract}

-Multimodal learning has attracted the interest of the machine learning community due to its great potential in a variety of applications.
-To help achieve this potential, we propose a multimodal benchmark \benchmark with eight datasets allowing researchers to test the multimodal perceptron capabilities of their models.
-These datasets are collected from four different genres of games that cover tabular, textual, and visual modalities.
+Previous research has demonstrated the advantages of integrating data from multiple sources over traditional unimodal data, leading to the emergence of numerous novel multimodal applications.
+We propose a multimodal classification benchmark \benchmark with eight datasets that allows researchers to evaluate and improve their models.
+These datasets are collected from four various genres of games that cover tabular, textual, and visual modalities.
 We conduct multi-aspect data analysis to provide insights into the benchmark, including label balance ratios, percentages of missing features, distributions of data within each modality, and the correlations between labels and input modalities.
-We further present experimental results obtained by several state-of-the-art unimodal classifiers and multimodal classifiers, which demonstrate the challenging and multimodal-dependent properties of the benchmark. \benchmark is released at \url{https://github.com/lujiaying/MUG-Bench} with the data, documents, tutorials, and implemented baselines.
-Extensions of \benchmark are welcomed to facilitate the progress of research in multimodal learning problems.
+We further present experimental results obtained by several state-of-the-art unimodal classifiers and multimodal classifiers, which demonstrate the challenging and multimodal-dependent properties of the benchmark. \benchmark is released at \url{https://github.com/lujiaying/MUG-Bench} with the data, tutorials, and implemented baselines.